Optimizing Vulnerability Assessments to Counteract Advanced Exploits

 4.2.
 Case Study 2: Lessons from Failures

 In contrast, the 2017 Equifax breach highlights the consequences of inadequate vulnerability assessments.
-Equifax failed to patch a known vulnerability in Apache Struts, which was exploited by attackers to access sensitive data.
+Equifax failed to patch a known vulnerability in Apache Struts, which attackers exploited to access sensitive data.
 The breach, which exposed the personal information of 147 million individuals, resulted in significant financial and reputational damage.
 The failure to optimize vulnerability assessments and maintain up-to-date patching practices underscored the need for continuous improvement and adaptation in vulnerability management.

 5. Best Practices for Optimizing Vulnerability Assessments